joey-public/joey-public.github.io/markdown/blog_markdown2html_0.md

 python -m pip install markdown
 ```

-## Using sys.arv() to Get Command Line Arguments
+## Using sys.argv() to Get Command Line Arguments

-In the first post of this series I stated that we should be able to call out md2html too like this:
+The first requirement is that we should be able to call out md2html too like this:

     python md2html <input_md_file_path> <output_html_dir>